Getty Images/iStockphoto

 Create the dependencies

-Before you can create an EC2 instance, you need to have several resources already created.
-If you have them already, reference the Get- commands to retrieve the appropriate IDs.
+Before users can create an EC2 instance, they need to have several resources already created.
+Reference the Get- commands to retrieve the appropriate IDs.

-To create the minimum setup to deploy and access an EC2 instance, you need a Virtual Private Cloud (VPC) with a subnet, some other networking components and the EC2 instance itself.
+Creating the minimum setup to deploy and access an EC2 instance requires a VPC with a subnet, some other networking components and the EC2 instance itself.

-If you already have a VPC, look up the VPC ID with the following command:
+If there is an existing VPC, look up the VPC ID with the following command:

 Get-EC2Vpc -Region us-west-2